ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 In our example, ``y_pred`` will be the output of our ``decoder`` network, which are the predicted probabilities, and ``y_true`` will be the true probabilities.

-.. admonition:: Using TensorFlow Distributions in loss
+.. topic:: Using TensorFlow Distributions in loss

    If you are using the TensorFlow backend, you can directly use the (negative) log probability of ``Bernoulli`` from TensorFlow Distributions as a Keras